Holy Name Society

-Our members perform the Corporal Works of Mercy: to feed the hungry, clothe the naked, give drink to the thirsty, shelter to the homeless, tend the sick, visit those in prison, and bury the dead.
-As well as the Spiritual Works of Mercy: to convert sinners, instruct the ignorant, counsel the wayward, comfort the sorrowing, bear adversity patiently, forgive offenses, and pray for the living and the dead on a Parochial, Diocesan and National Level.
+Our members perform the Corporal Works of Mercy: feed the hungry, clothe the naked, give drink to the thirsty, give shelter to the homeless, tend to the sick, visit those in prison, and bury the dead.
+Spiritual Works of Mercy are also performed: convert sinners, instruct the ignorant, counsel the wayward, comfort the sorrowing, bear adversity patiently, forgive offenses, and pray for the living and the dead on a Parochial, Diocesan and National Level.

 The Holy Name Society promotes respect for the Most Holy Name of God, Faith in the Catholic Church and the Magisterial, loyalty to one's country, and respect for all lawful authority, both civil and religious.

-If you are interested in join the Holy Name Society then please contact :
+If you are interested in joining the Holy Name Society please contact :